zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-instance-mix.md

 6. In the **Size** section, click **Select up to 5 sizes (preview)** and the **Select a VM size** page appears.
 7. Use the size picker to select up to five VM sizes.
 Once you've selected your VM sizes, click the **Select** button at the bottom of the page to return to the scale set Basics tab.
 8. In the **Allocation strategy (preview)** field, select your allocation strategy.
-9. When using the Prioritized allocation strategy, the **Rank size** section will appear below the Allocation strategy section.
+9. When using the **Prioritized allocation strategy**, the **Rank size** section will appear below the Allocation strategy section.
 Clicking on the bottom **Rank priority** will bring up the prioritization blade, where you can adjust the priority of your VM sizes.
 10. You can specify other properties in subsequent tabs, or you can go to **Review + create** and select the **Create** button at the bottom of the page to start your Instance Flexible scale set deployment.

 ### [Azure CLI](#tab/cli-1)